feifeibear/long-context-attention/README.md

 This repo provides a sequence parallel approach that synergizes the strengths of two popular distributed attentions, i.e. DeepSpeed-Ulysses-Attention and Ring-Attention, delivering a more general and stronger versatility and better performance.
 The project is built on [zhuzilin/ring-flash-attention](https://github.com/zhuzilin/ring-flash-attention) and refers to the [DeepSpeed-Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).

+USP has been applied in [NVIDIA/TransformerEngine](https://github.com/NVIDIA/TransformerEngine/blob/54aa12a9a1f166c53a20f17f309adeab5698f5f6/transformer_engine/pytorch/attention.py#L1542) `AttnFuncWithCPAndKVP2P`.
+You can use it in API `attn_forward_func_with_cp`.

 ## Why not apply Ulysses and Ring Attention Individually?